diarmidmackenzie/blocks-arcade/README.md

+## URL Parameters

+Some configuration is controlled by URL parameters rather than in-game config.
+Reasons for this are:

+- Quick and simple, without having to worry about coding in-game options screens
+- By bookmarking a specific URL, users can save their preferences, without the game having to have a back-end, or use local storage.

+Parameters right now are very limited, but may be extended over time

+#### Display Parameters

+These allow players to control which of their two eyes blocks are displayed to.

+- shapes=<layers> : the layer(s) on which to display falling shapes.
+- arena=<layers> : the layer(s) on which to display blocks that have already landed.

+<layers> can be set to:

+- 0 to display on both eyes
+- 1 to display on left eye only
+- 2 to display on right eye only.

+For example https://blocksarcade.xyz?shapes=1&arena=2 will show falling shapes to the left eye only, and landed shapes to the right eye only.

 ## Feedback

 Any feedback from players of the game is hugely appreciated.
 You can offer your feedback in any of the following ways: